deba-iitbh/AI_ML_LAB/Assignment-1/Readme.md

 1. Greet the user
 2. Get the user name
-3. Ge the authorization code (unique code)
+3. Get the authorization code (unique code)

 #### API Example